meetkabeershah/meetkabeershah.github.io/about.md

 permalink: /about/
 ---

-This is Zameer, a dev from Mumbai.
-I write about stuff I learn doing crazy things.
+This is [Zameer](http://blogx.nerdspal.com/hello-world/).
+I write about stuff so I can track the way I think.